Picke/tci-test/README.md

       }
     ]
     }
-		/*will generate documentId and commentIds, and save document by default to repositoryA*/
+		>will generate documentId and commentIds, and save document by default to repositoryA

 	- POST http://localhost:8080/documents?repositoryName=C HTTP/1.1
 	  {
     "documentName": "Document 6",
     "documentTitle": "Title 6",
     "indexes": {